Adnan-Yonathan/DeltaSportsFinal/HALLUCINATION_DIAGNOSIS.md

    - Not hallucination, but could appear incorrect

 3. **Tomorrow vs Today Confusion:**
-   - The Odds API may not have odds for games far in advance
+   - The provider may not have odds for games far in advance
    - If user asks "what games tomorrow?" but API only has today's games
    - AI might generate tomorrow's games from memory